iTwin/synchronization-report-react/README.md

 ### 4. Advanced usage

 This package uses a composition approach to provide extreme flexibility.
 Smaller components are exported and can be passed as `children` of `Report`, which makes the report data available through the context API without prop drilling.
-However, most of the smaller components do accept props to allow using out `Report`.
+However, most of the smaller components do accept props to allow using outside `Report`.

 Additionally, all the smaller components also support these props: